 This week is my fifth blogversary!
 Yay!
 I thought it would be fun to dig into the archives for one of my most popular posts and see how time has treated it.
-In November 2012, I posted about what I … Continue reading Revisting My Thoughts on Disney Buying Lucasfilm
+In November 2012, I posted about what I loved/what I hated about Disney buying Lucasfilm.
+This post went viral on Stumbleupon.
+I believe it still holds the record for most hits of all … Continue reading Revisting My Thoughts on Disney Buying Lucasfilm

 Many years ago when I first heard of the death of Jim Henson, the creator of the Muppets, I was sad.